Hydrorion

 Hydrorion (meaning 'water hunter') is a genus of plesiosaur from the Toarcian Age of the Lower Jurassic.
-It is only known from multiple specimens, all discovered in the Posidonia Shale of southwestern Germany.
+It is only known from multiple specimens, all discovered in the Posidonia Shale of south-western Germany.
 The only species of Hydrorion is H. brachypterygius, which was originally described as a species of Plesiosaurus and then Microcleidus.
 It was a relatively small plesiosaur, with the largest specimen measuring 4 m long.